Jorge Soler Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 12th-ranked team ERA across all league pitching staffs (4.07).
+- The Mariners have a 4.02 team ERA that ranks 11th across all league pitching staffs.

-- Mariners pitchers combine to give up 60 home runs (0.9 per game), the fewest in the league.
+- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in the league.

-- The Mariners are sending Miller (3-3) out to make his eighth start of the season.
-He is 3-3 with a 4.46 ERA and 33 strikeouts through 38 1/3 innings pitched.
+- Kirby gets the start for the Mariners, his 13th of the season.
+He is 5-5 with a 3.50 ERA and 61 strikeouts in 74 2/3 innings pitched.

-- In his most recent outing on Sunday, June 4 against the Texas Rangers, the right-hander tossed 2 1/3 innings, giving up seven earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday against the San Diego Padres, the righty went 3 2/3 innings, giving up five earned runs while surrendering 11 hits.

-- The 24-year-old has a 4.46 ERA and 7.7 strikeouts per nine innings in seven games this season, while allowing a batting average of .221 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.